Sphingidae: Relationships and species

-The Sphingidae is sometimes assigned its own exclusive superfamily, Sphingoidea, but is alternatively included with the more encompassing Bombycoidea.
+The Sphingidae was formerly assigned its own exclusive superfamily, Sphingoidea, but it was found to be closely related to the Bombycidae and the Saturniidae, so the family is now included with the superfamily Bombycoidea.
 Following Hodges (1971) two subfamilies are accepted, namely the Sphinginae and Macroglossinae.
 Around 1,450 species of hawk moths are classified into around 200 genera.
 Some of the best-known hawk moth species are: